-Blackburn Rovers: Wharton heads to London amid £22m claims
+Crystal Palace agree £22m deal for Blackburn Rovers' Wharton

 Crystal Palace have been among his regular admirers and they’ve been in hot pursuit of the 19-year-old this month.
 After seeing a first bid knocked back, it emerged that a new £22m deal was on the table as they look to secure one of the Championship‘s top talents.

-Now, fresh claims have revealed it may not be long before a deal is struck.

-Writing on X, BBC Lancashire reporter Andy Bayes writes that an agreement is moving closer.
-Wharton is due to travel to London today, suggesting things could move to an advanced stage sooner rather than later.
+Now, it seems a deal is set to be completed.
+Writing on X, BBC Lancashire reporter Andy Bayes stated earlier today that an agreement was moving closer and Wharton was due to travel to London today.

 I understand that Blackburn Rovers & Crystal Palace are close to an agreement for Adam Wharton.